alexlowl/jku-sky-myTTproject/README.md

 A Knight Rider-style LED chaser with PWM brightness control.
 Speed and pause are adjustable using three debounced buttons.
 A bargraph is used as LED bar.

-Remark: full documentation -> TODO
+Remark: full documentation for the lecture "KV Entwurf integrierter Schaltungen" only on Moodle because it includes personal data

 ## How it works